Dr. Alyssa Berlin, PsyD

 Dr. Alyssa Berlin is a clinical psychologist specializing in pregnancy, postpartum, and parenting.
 She offers private counseling for women individually and with their partners.

-Dr. Berlin is the creator of The AfterBirth Plan, a program that prepares couples for what to expect after a baby is born.
-The workshop teaches couples how to prepare for a physically and emotionally healthy postpartum transition for the baby, for each partner, and for the evolving relationship.
+Dr. Berlin is the creator of The AfterBirth Plan™, a program that prepares couples for what to expect after a baby is born.
+The workshop teaches couples how to prepare for a healthy postpartum transition for the baby, for each partner, and for the evolving relationship.

 Dr. Berlin is a labor support doula.
 She combines her psychological background and her doula training to help women and their partners feel empowered and comfortable in the labor and delivery process, both on a physical and emotional level.
 Dr. Berlin has specific expertise addressing fear and anxiety that may arise before, during, or after birth.